Robert Burns: Burns suppers

 Burns Night, in effect a second national day, is celebrated on Burns's birthday, 25 January, with Burns suppers around the world, and is more widely observed in Scotland than the official national day, St. Andrew's Day.
 The first Burns supper in The Mother Club in Greenock was held on what was thought to be his birthday on 29 January 1802; in 1803 it was discovered from the Ayr parish records that the correct date was 25 January 1759.

 The format of Burns suppers has changed little since.
 The basic format starts with a general welcome and announcements, followed with the Selkirk Grace.
 After the grace comes the piping and cutting of the haggis, when Burns's famous "Address to a Haggis" is read and the haggis is cut open.
 The event usually allows for people to start eating just after the haggis is presented.
 At the end of the meal, a series of toasts, often including a 'Toast to the Lassies', and replies are made.
 This is when the toast to "the immortal memory", an overview of Burns's life and work, is given.
 The event usually concludes with the singing of "Auld Lang Syne".

 Greatest Scot

 In 2009, STV ran a television series and public vote on who was "The Greatest Scot" of all time.
 Robert Burns won, narrowly beating William Wallace.
 A bust of Burns is in the Hall of Heroes of the National Wallace Monument in Stirling.

 Crater

-A crater on the planet Mercury has been named after Burns.
+In 1985 the Burns crater on the planet Mercury was named in Burns' honour.